openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 ----------

 * Updated to use github's archive capability.
-* Don't as the community about public repos in the edx org that are not a part of openedx.
+* Don't ask the community about public repos in the edx org that are not a part of openedx.